onflow/flow/flips/20211007-transaction-fees.md

 For the first iteration the dynamic inclusion effort can be defined to be equal to the byte length of the (rlp encoded) transaction.
 The maximum dynamic inclusion effort would be equal to the maximum allowed transaction size, which is currently 1,500,000 bytes.

-The constant inclusion effort could then be chosen by observing the impact of transactions with a different byte size and a similar computation effort.
-This data would then be used to predict how much impact a 0 bytes long transaction would make.
+The constant inclusion effort could be chosen by observing the impact of transactions with a different byte size and a similar computation effort.
+This data could be used to predict how much impact a transaction that is 0 bytes long would make.

 Having a positive constant inclusion effort as well as a dynamic one means that splitting a transaction into smaller pieces does not make sense (considering only the inclusion part of the transaction fees).
 If this would be desired (from the protocols perspective) that the transactions are as small as possible or of a certain size, the dynamic inclusion effort could be defined to grow faster then linear with the byte size of the transaction.